Roslund/OldExams/README.md

 ### Contributing
 Contributions are welcome and encouraged, just open a pull request.
-Curse folders should be named `CourseCode - Full Name of Course`.
+Course folders should be named `CourseCode - Full Name of Course`.
 If the course is given in English the full name should be in English.
 Exams should be named `CourseCode yyyy-MM-DD Exam[-Answers|-Solutions]` and preferably be in PDF format.